-Investigators Turn To Fitbit Data In Hunt For Missing University of Iowa Student
+Investigators Turn To Fitbit Data In Hunt For Missing University Of Iowa Student

 As a result of the digital information obtained, Iowa Division of Criminal Investigation spokesman Mitch Mortvedt has stated that investigators believe they have “put together a pretty solid timeline” in regard to Mollie’s movements leading up to the last time she was seen on Wednesday evening.

-In addition to warrants being issued for her online and digital movements, KCRG also reports that Ms. Tibbetts cellphone details have been obtained.
+In addition to warrants being issued for her online and digital movements, KCRG also reports that Ms. Tibbetts’ cellphone details have been obtained.

 Why the FBI thinks Mollie Tibbetts' Fitbit could help find the missing Iowa student https://t.co/zIpll1qshG pic.twitter.com/k1NxM14gnf